Enhance Funding for Local Rural Health Programs

 BACKGROUND:

-Counties are essential in strengthening rural health services, with 61 percent of local health departments serving rural counties, defined as those with populations under 50,000.
-Over 46 million people, or 15 percent of the U.S. population, live in rural areas, where they face higher disparities in chronic diseases and increased mortality from preventable causes.
+Over 46 million people, or over 13 percent of the U.S. population, live in rural areas, where they face higher disparities in chronic diseases and increased mortality from preventable causes.
 Rural communities experience provider shortages, healthcare facility closures and long travel times for care, making local health services increasingly critical.
 The Federal Office for Rural Health Policy (FORHP) funds grants to expand access to care, build health capacity and provide technical assistance to rural hospitals.
-In FY 2023, FORHP awarded over $335 million in grants, including the Rural Public Health Workforce Training Network and Targeted Technical Assistance for Rural Hospitals.
-To continue these essential programs, we urge Congress to fund FORHP at or above FY 2024 levels of $364 million.
+In FY 2025, FORHP awarded nearly $365 million in grants, including funding for programs that strengthen the rural health workforce, behavioral health, access to care, maternal health and rural hospitals.

 POLICY RECOMMENDATIONS:

-• Fund Rural Health Programs: Support the Federal Office of Rural Health Policy (FORHP) at or above FY 2024 funding levels ($364 million) to maintain critical rural health initiatives.
+- Fund Rural Health Programs: Support the Federal Office of Rural Health Policy (FORHP) at or above FY 2026 funding levels to maintain critical rural health initiatives.

-• Strengthen Medicaid and Medicare for Rural Access: Protect Medicaid funding and increase reimbursement rates for rural EMS providers.
-Reform Medicare policies to eliminate urban-rural payment differences and fully fund programs that support rural hospitals and health services.
+- Strengthen Medicaid and Medicare for Rural Access: Increase reimbursement rates for rural EMS providers, including establishing sustainable reimbursement for treatment-in-place services to support community-based care and reduce avoidable transports.
+Reform Medicare policies to eliminate urban–rural payment differences and fully fund programs that sustain rural hospitals and essential health services.

 KEY TALKING POINTS:

-• According to the Maine Rural Health Research Center, rural counties are more likely than urban counties to have ambulance deserts, where access to an ambulance station is more than 25 minutes away.
+- Rural counties are more likely than urban counties to have ambulance deserts, where access to an ambulance station is more than 25 minutes away.
 Four out of five counties have at least one ambulance desert.
 Due to this, rural residents may wait up to 30 minutes for emergency services.